Great chain of being: The Great Chain

 The Great Chain of being links God, angels, humans, animals, plants, and minerals.
 The links of the chain are:

 God

 Religions such as Judaism and Christianity hold that God created the entire universe and everything in it.
 He has spiritual attributes found in angels and humans.
 God has unique attributes of omnipotence, omnipresence, and omniscience.
 He is the model of perfection in all of creation.

 Angelic beings

-In the New Testament, the Epistle to the Colossians sets out a partial list: "everything visible and everything invisible, Thrones, Dominations, Sovereignties, Powers – all things were created through him and for him."
+In the New Testament, the Epistle to the Colossians sets out a partial list: "everything visible and everything invisible, Thrones, Dominions, Sovereignties, Powers – all things were created through him and for him."
 The Epistle to the Ephesians also lists several entities: "Far above all principality, and power, and might, and dominion, and every name that is named, not only in this world, but also in that which is to come".

 In the 5th and 6th centuries, Pseudo-Dionysius the Areopagite set out a more elaborate hierarchy, consisting of three lists, each of three types: